-Continuing Education at Park University provides outreach, professional development, and enrichment programs that afford learners an opportunity to advance their career and enrich their lives.
-Continuing education offerings may be taken as stand-alone courses, or the credits may be applied towards the completion of a certificate program, or may be applied towards the completion of a degree program at Park University.
+Professional Education & Workforce Development (PEWD) at Park University provides outreach, professional development, and enrichment programs that afford learners an opportunity to advance their career and enrich their lives.
+Professional education offerings may be taken as stand-alone courses, or the credits may be applied towards the completion of a certificate program, or may be applied towards the completion of a degree program at Park University.

-Park University’s Continuing Education Program will provide quality lifelong learning initiatives locally and nationally through innovative education opportunities and outreach programs for adult learners.
+Park University’s Professional Education & Workforce Development program will provide quality lifelong learning initiatives locally and nationally through innovative education opportunities and outreach programs for adult learners.

 - Excellent customer service and support